RegnixS/hangman/README.md

 hangman_Template.py: Template given by the instructors milestone_2.py: Exercises from milestone 2 milestone_3.py: Exercises from milestone 3
+milestone_4.py: Exercises from milestone 4

 ## License information:
 Do whatever you want buddy